Niqāb in Egypt: Banning the niqāb during exams

 Despite that the niqāb ban was limited to all-female settings, the al-Azhar niqāb ban still created public controversy.
 However, in January 2010, the ban extended to mixed settings.
 The Administrative Judiciary Court allowed universities to ban female students who wear the niqāb from taking mid-year exams.
 The courts said that it did not aim to limit the women's freedoms but claimed that the niqāb allowed students to disguise themselves as other candidates, so banning it in exams ensured equal opportunity to all students.
 The Presidents of Ain Shams, Cairo, and Helwan Universities have barred over 200 students wearing the niqāb from taking the exams.

 Because the ban was limited to times and places of examinations, the Court reportedly found that the ban did not contradict the ruling in 2007.

 In protest to the ban, over twenty students wore protective facial masks asserting that they were wearing the masks simply to protect them from the H1N1 virus.
 Protests of women who wore the niqāb and were prohibited from taking their examinations took place in front of the universities.

 These female students filed lawsuits demanding that they be allowed to take their exams after checking their identity.
 Some girls proposed that the females wearing niqāb could all go in one room, unveil, and be monitored by women.

 Even though the ban was enforced during the first academic semester, another decision was made allowing them to enter the examination halls at the end of the academic year after checking their identity cards.

 In addition, fourteen women of the teaching staff in Cairo and Ayn Shams universities filed a lawsuit complaining that they were denied their right to put on the niqāb while exercising their duties of supervising university exams and teaching with their niqāb on.
 These women pointed to the court decision earlier made allowing Iman al-Zayni to wear her niqāb at AUC.

-And in May 2010, the Administrative Judicial Court issued a decision suspending the enforcement of the decision banning women members of the university teaching staff, who put on the niqāb veil, from appearing in the examination halls.
+And in May 2010, the Administrative Judicial Court issued a decision suspending the enforcement of the decision banning women members of the university teaching staff, who put on the niqāb, from appearing in the examination halls.